OpenFisca variables: naming guidelines

 • vat_sub1: In English-speaking countries VAT would unambiguously refer to Value Added Tax, but the addition of a suffix for technical purposes (e.g. an intermediate step in the computation) should in general be avoided.
 A better name might be vat_on_exports (assuming this is the intermediate step’s meaning).

 • cpstd.
-Here the acronym might mean “Company Paid Short-Term Disability”, but this acronym is not widely used or recognizable, and will not be found in a web search.
+Here the acronym might mean “Company Paid Short-Term Disability”, but this acronym is not widely used or recognisable, and will not be found in a web search.
 Using a longer name is preferable.

 Do’s and don’ts